TheMarex/ba-thesis/text/3_pattern.md

 This module implements the methode described by Kajita et. al. and uses the methode outlined by Katayama et. al. to compute the optimal control input $u[k]$.
 Since it is computational feasable, the preview periode consists of the full reference trajectory.
-For an online usage of this methode, this could be reduced to a much smaller sample size.
+For an online usage of this methode, this could be reduced to a much smaller sample size, e.g. only preview one step ahead.
-\todo{Add timings, implement configurable preview periode}
 Using the system dynamics described by \ref{eq:state-transition-result} the CoM trajectory, velocity and acceleration can be computed.
 The implementation makes heavy use of Eigen, a high performence linear algebra framework that uses SIMD instructions to speed up calculations.
-Thus thus a calculation time of \fixme{calculation time} could be achieved.
+Thus thus a calculation time of 6.2s could be achieved to calculate ten steps, including the inverse kinematics.

 ### Inverse Kinematics

 Using the foot trajectories and CoM trajectory the actual resulting joint angles need to be calculated.
-Since the kinematic model that is used has a total of \fixme{DOF} degrees of freedom, we need to reduce the number of joints that are used to a sensible value.
+Since the kinematic model that is used has a total of 35 degrees of freedom, we need to reduce the number of joints that are used to a sensible value.
 For walking only the joints of the legs and both the torso roll and pitch joints are used.
 All other joints are constrained to static values that will not cause self-collisions (e.g. the arms are slightly extended and do not touch the body).
 For comptuing the IK additional constraints where added, to make sure the robot has a sensible pose: The chest should always have an upright position